RobSero/SEI-Game-Project/README.md

 ![Getting Started](./assets/readME_pythagorus2.jpg)
 ![Getting Started](./assets/readMe_pythagcode.png)

 The cell with the shortest distance which surrounds the ghost is where the ghost moves to.
 This cycle is then repeated over and over again after each move.
-This system does have it's flaws as the cell with the closest direct distance to the target does not necessarily mean that route is the least overall moves to get to that target cell.
+This system does have its flaws as the cell with the closest direct distance to the target does not necessarily mean that route is the least total moves to get to that target cell.

 ### ***Scared and Eaten State.***